As of November 1, 2019

-“Content” means information obtained by Us from Our content licensors or publicly available sources and provided to You pursuant to an Order Form, as more fully described in the Documentation.
+“Content” means information obtained by Us from Our content licensors or publicly available sources and provided to You pursuant to an executed Quote, as more fully described in the Documentation.

 “Documentation” means Our online user guides, documentation, and help and training materials, as updated from time to time, and as we make accessible to you.